 Right now, it's virtually

 impossible for media members to bring television and digital cameras into Minnesota courtrooms, because the judge and all parties must consent.
 It's been 20 years since the Minnesota Supreme Court considered allowing cameras into the state's courtrooms.
+Under the media's proposal, audio and video coverage would be presumptively allowed in most court proceedings.
+Judges could override that presumption for good cause.

 Minnesota is one of 15 states that essentially ban cameras in courtrooms.
 The media groups petitioning for a new rule say a lot has changed since the 1995 O.J.
 Simpson trial - viewed by many judges as the ultimate example of why cameras don't belong in courtrooms.